-In order to maintain the authorization to carry a firearm personnel must requalify using the approved course of fire twice each calendar year, and achieve a minimum passing score of eighty per cent.
-These courses will be held locally and supervised by a district firearms instructor.
+In order to maintain the authorization to carry a firearm, personnel must requalify using the approved course of fire twice each calendar year, and achieve a minimum passing score of eighty percent.
+These courses will be held locally and supervised by a certified district firearm instructor.

 Those staff failing to obtain a passing score will be permitted to attempt a second qualification as time and resources permit.
-Requests for additional attempts, beyond the second, will be at the discretion of the chief probation officer.
-Persons failing to obtain a passing score at any point must cease carrying their weapon until such time as they obtain a passing score.
+Requests for additional attempts, beyond the second, will be at the discretion of the chief pretrial services officer.
+Persons failing to obtain a passing score at any point must cease carrying their weapons until such time as they obtain a passing score.